-First draft a basic sleeve pattern and outline the overlap and underlap of the tulip sleeve.
+First, draft a basic sleeve pattern and outline the overlap and underlap of the tulip sleeve.

 Trace the overlap and underlap out and add seam allowance.
 Cut the fabric out.
 Cut lining out, if the sleeve is to be lined.
 4 panels x fabric and 4 panels lining.

 With right sides together, pin the overlap and underlap underarm seams together and machine stitch.
-Repeat the same for lining.
+Repeat the same for the lining.
 Press the seam open.

 With right sides together, pin the fabric and the lining together and machine stitch.